-The historic Castle Silver Mine operated at various times between 1917 and 1989 producing a total of 692,302,483 grams (22,257,871 oz.) silver from the No. 3 shaft.
+The historic Castle Silver Mine operated at various times between 1917 and 1989 producing a documented total of 292,686,672 grams (9,410,095 oz.) silver and 376,053 lbs. cobalt from the No. 3 shaft with a further unspecified production between 1951 and 1966 coming from both Castle No. 3 and Capitol shafts – production records do not specify shaft.
 As part of the winter drill program in 2011, Castle Silver drilled a significant intersection of 3.09 metres grading 6,476 grams per tonne silver in hole CA-1108, one of 12 holes comprising that 6,000-metre program.
 At that time, the property was under control of Gold Bullion Development Corp (now Granada Gold Mine Inc.) See press release dated August 25, 2011.
 Click here to view the release.

 Apart from the rich and lengthy mining history in the region, the Castle Silver Mine Property has the potential to host a significant high-grade underground silver deposit.
 There is also a strong likelihood future silver mining economics will be enhanced by base metal credits in addition to known cobalt mineralization and the newly discovered Golden Corridor zone.